MicrosoftDocs/winrt-api/windows.system/appresourcegroupinfo_startresumeasync_33622166.md

 Calling this method on an app that is not suspended will result in a failure.

+This method won’t work on [ResourceGroups](https://docs.microsoft.com/windows/uwp/launch-resume/declare-background-tasks-in-the-application-manifest) that relate to background tasks because they don’t have the concept of suspend/resume.

+This method won’t work on [Desktop Bridge](https://docs.microsoft.com/windows/uwp/porting/desktop-to-uwp-root) apps because they don’t have the concept of suspend/resume.

 ## -see-also
 [Handle app resume](https://docs.microsoft.com/windows/uwp/launch-resume/resume-an-app)